thoughtcroft/zensana/README.md

 # Zensana

-This gem will take an Asana project export JSON file and import it into ZenDesk using the API.
+This gem provides acces to the Asana API and ZenDesk Ticket Import API for the purpose of turning Tasks from Asana Projects into ZenDesk tickets.

 ## Installation